US Senate career of Strom Thurmond: Wrestling with Yarborough

 Shortly after the passing of the Civil Rights Act of 1964, on July 9, Johnson nominated former Florida governor LeRoy Collins to a position in the Community Relations Service, which was designed to mediate racial disputes.
 Thurmond, the most senior southern member of the Commerce Committee, bitterly opposed Collins' nomination, based on a speech that Collins made in Thurmond's home state where he stated that southern leaders' "harsh and intemperate" language unnecessarily stoked racial unrest.
 Commerce Chairman Warren Magnuson was aware that he had the votes in favour of the nomination, but had failed to get the required quorum.
 Thurmond, aware of the chairman's struggles, stationed himself outside of the committee door, physically blocking any entry from the later-arriving U.S. Senators.

 Later, Ralph Yarborough arrived, and was blocked from entering.
-Yarborough, the only southern senator to have voted in favour of the Civil Rights Act, joked to Thurmond "Come on in, Strom, and help us get a quorum."
+Yarborough, the only southern senator to have voted in favor of the Civil Rights Act, joked to Thurmond "Come on in, Strom, and help us get a quorum."
 Thurmond responded "If I can keep you out, you won't go in, and if you can drag me in, I'll stay there."
 Thurmond & Yarborough were both 61 years old, but Thurmond was 30 pounds lighter and much more physically fit.
 After some light scuffling, both senators removed their suit jackets.
 Thurmond overpowered Yarborough, who he managed to bring to the floor.
 "Tell me to release you, Ralph, and I will," said Thurmond, although the out-of-breath Yarborough refused.
 Another senator approached, suggesting that they stop before one of them has a heart attack.
 Eventually, the fight was broken up by Chair Magnuson, who growled, "Come on, you fellows, let's break this up."
 Yarborough made his exit line, grunting "I have to yield to the order of my chairman."
 Thurmond and Yarborough both composed themselves and entered the committee chamber.

 Despite the fact that Thurmond had won the wrestling match, Collins was nominated 16 to 1.